Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Alyssa Gerkin almost 4 years ago
+Alyssa Gerkin over 4 years ago

 I demand the city reallocate $25 million to mental health and youth programs instead of giving the Phoenix Police Department a $25 million increase for salaries.
 I do not support a budget that does not fully fund the Civilian Review Board as well as the Office of Accountability and Transparency.
 Councilwoman Stark - As a constituent of Phoenix District 3, I know that support for the CRB and OAT as well as defunding the police is strong, and we will not hesitate to VOTE YOU OUT.